dfinity/portal/docs/developer-docs/quickstart/cycles-faucet.md

 ![Configure DFX Wallet](_attachments/faucet_step_6.png)

-Now you are ready to host a website on theICor follow one of our dapp tutorials.
+Now you are ready to host a website on the IC or follow one of our dapp tutorials.

 ### Next, people often look at these guides: